xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 Once we've created our little site and tested that it works locally, we have to upload it to somewhere.
 Since we're dealing just with a static HTML page, we can use Vercel's free tier to host the site.
 (Netlify works equally well!)

-To do this, I create new private Github project, open a new terminal in the folder that contains our HTML file, and follow the steps shown on Github to upload it.
+To do this, I create a new private Github project, open a new terminal in the folder that contains our HTML file, and follow the steps shown on Github to upload it.

 As soon as the page is uploaded to Github, we can head over to Vercel and import the project.
 The website becomes immediately available on a free Vercel subdomain.
 If we want, we can then add a custom domain by following the steps shown by Vercel.
 There really is just one step: add one new DNS record to the domain and they'll handle all the rest.